sensu/sensu-ansible/docs/dynamic_data.md

 This is a convention that I have implemented personally within my infrastructure, though it stems from a feature that I'm sure many people leverage in their own way - probably in a very similar manner.

 ## The concept
-The dynamic data store is a directory on the node acting as the Ansible "master" (where you're pushing all your Ansible code from).
+The dynamic data store is a directory on the Ansible control node (where you're pushing all your Ansible code from).
 This directory, in version control, is practically empty, with the exception of a `.gitignore` with the following contents:
 ```
 # Ignore everything in this directory